Barley & Sage

 Preheat the oven to 400°F.

-Cut the strawberries in quarters and add to a shallow baking dish.
+Wash and hull the strawberries and cut in quarters.
+Then add to a shallow baking dish.
 Sprinkle with sugar and balsamic vinegar and toss to coat.

 Roast for 20-25 minutes or until the strawberries have softened and the sauce has thickened slightly.